DataInfamous/maternal-mortality-racial-disparities/README.md

 ## Limitations
 - CDC WONDER data are aggregated and do not allow individual-level risk adjustment.
 - Potential reporting delays or classification changes may affect recent years.
 - Race categories are restricted to available reporting classifications.
+- AIAN and other smaller-population racial categories are subject to greater year-to-year volatility due to smaller absolute case counts.